 Soup Base Options

-• Anchovy broth: my go-to for the cleanest, most traditional taste
+• Anchovy broth: my default for the cleanest, most traditional flavor

-• Sagol (ox bone broth): a deeper, richer version, not traditional but delicious.
-Packaged beef bone broth is readily available at Korean grocery stores and online.
+• Sagol (ox bone broth): a deeper, fuller-bodied version—less traditional, but very satisfying when you want a heavier soup.
+Packaged beef bone broth is easy to find at Korean grocery stores and online.

 How to make Mandu-guk (Korean Dumpling Soup)